orw22/mp3stack/README.md

 # mp3stack

-Web-based MP3 player with ability to play and queue tracks, create and edit playlists, and view and follow other users' playlists.
-Svelte was chosen for building the web UI thanks to its high performance, reactivity, and easily configurable writable stores.
-The backend was devised with ExpressJS and MongoDB, with multer and mongoose being used for audio file upload handling and database interaction respectively.
-Memurai has also been integrated for server-side track caching, enhancing API performance and responsiveness.
+Performant web-based MP3 player with ability to play and queue tracks, create and edit playlists, and view and follow other users' playlists.
+Svelte is used for the UI due to its speed, reactivity, and easily configurable stores, with Express.js utilised on the backend.
+MongoDB GridFS is integrated for storing and streaming MPEG audio files effectively.
+Tracks are cached both on the server (with Memurai) and in memory on the client in each user session, meaning high responsiveness throughout the stack.

 ![Screenshot](images/screenshot.png)